leemour/hanami_id/README.md

 # HanamiId

-Authentication solution for Hanami framework.
-Based on Warden and Bcrypt.
+Authentication solution for [Hanami](https://github.com/hanami/hanami) framework.
+Based on [Warden](https://github.com/wardencommunity/warden) and [Bcrypt](https://github.com/codahale/bcrypt-ruby).

+HanamiId tries to be a plug-n-play solution like Devise is for Rails.
+But instead of magic intervention, it generates a separate app with controllers, views, templates full of working code that you can easily change to your liking.
+HanamiId doesn't monkey patch anything, doesn't mess with your app configuration and acts completely isolated.

 ## Status